IHE/ACDC/input/pagecontent/actorsandtransactions.md

     but need not contain complete data on items in the instrument.
 The returned Questionnaire resources conform to the [ACDC Questionaire FHIR Resource profile](ihe-acdc-questionnaire.html).

-<a name='pcc-x2'> </a> Request Artifact [PCC-X2]
+<a name='pcc-x2'> </a> [Retrieve rtifact [PCC-X2]](retrieveartifact.html)
-:   The Request Artifact transaction uses RESTful API to requests the complete details of an Assessment Instrument in
+:   The Retrieve Artifact transaction uses RESTful API to requests the complete details of an Assessment Instrument in
     order to implement it for evaluation or production use.
 The returned Questionnaire conforms to the [ACDC Questionaire FHIR Resource profile](ihe-acdc-questionnaire.html).